I was fifteen when I learned that the old Russian matryoshka maker was my father.

 “We were very good friends, years ago.
 He was kind to me when no one else was.”

-I stirred until the coffee and sugar dissolved.
+I stirred until the sugar dissolved.

 “He was your father.”